beria-kalpelbe/finetuning-llm-for-african-language/README.md

 It has been shown to achieve similar performance to updating an entire network while only training 3.6% of the total model parameters.

-Below again is pseudo code highlighting where and how this work.
-Note running the code will not work.

 ## Set up
     git clone https://github.com/beria-kalpelbe/finetuning-llm-for-african-language.git